volt-protocol/ethereum-credit-guild/credit.md

 # Ethereum Credit Guild

-Existing lending protocols like MakerDAO, Aave, and Compound rely on trusted oracles, and have "closed" governance processes where changes to parameters are forced through a central decision-making process and thus occur at a very limited rate.
+Existing lending protocols like MakerDAO, Aave, and Compound rely on trusted oracles, and have closed governance where all changes are forced through a central decision-making process.
+This makes them vulnerable to attacks, and also less flexible than would best suit the interests of lenders and borrowers.

-The Ethereum Credit Guild seeks to change that, building an incentive aligned system with checks and balances allowing saving and credit operations without relying on trusted third parties, and responding on demand to changes in the market through an open parameter control process.
+The Ethereum Credit Guild seeks to change that through an open parameter control process using appropriate checks and balances.

 - [Ethereum Credit Guild](#ethereum-credit-guild)
   - [Overview](#overview)